 Japanese style, this take away stand located on the fifth floor of The Shops and Restaurants at Hudson Yards mall at 20 Hudson Yards sells delicious spicy chicken kimbap and katsu sandwiches with breaded pork and sauce with a samurai flavor that will transport you to the Far East without leaving Manhattan.
 You can see their menu here: Peach Mart

-In addition to these places to snack, the offer is completed by the restaurants Mar, Leña and Spanish Diner with outdoor space and a grocery store where you can buy all kinds of typical products of Spanish cuisine such as olive oil, canned food or bomba rice, among many others.
-Without a doubt, eating at the Little Spain Market is one of the best things to do in Hudson Yards.
+In addition to these places to snack, complete the offer the restaurants Mar, Leña and Spanish Diner with outdoor space and a grocery store where you can buy all kinds of typical products of Spanish cuisine such as olive oil, canned food or rice bomb, among many others.
+Without a doubt, eating at Little Spain Market is one of the best things to do at Hudson Yards.

 Where exactly is Hudson Yards?

 Hudson Yards is the area between 10th and 11th Avenues and 30th and 34th Streets along the Hudson River(I can't resist telling you that this entire area cost a whopping $25 billion to develop!).

 To get to the Hudson Yards neighborhood, I recommend 100% public transportation; as always, in New York the fastest way to get around is usually the New York subway.
 The closest station is: 34th Street - Hudson Yards Station (line 7, the purple one).
 You can also walk to Hudson Yards if you are in Midtown.

 Another option to get to Hudson Yards is to use a cab or Uber, a very comfortable way, but depending on rush hours, maybe not so fast.
 If you are walking around Midtown, you can probably walk there.

 Is it worth going to Hudson Yards with kids?